Festival history

 The 2019 event bettered both figures, with a total attendance of 154 buses and coaches, of which 79 had not joined us before.

-There was no event in 2020 due to the Coronavirus crisis and national lockdowns and the 2021 event that had been planned for April was postponed for the same reason, fortunately taking place on 10th October of that year after the easing of some restrictions.
+There was no event in 2020 due to the Coronavirus crisis and national lockdowns and the 2021 event that had been planned for April was postponed for the same reason, fortunately taking place on 10th October of that year after the easing of some lockdown restrictions.

 Numbers of buses and coaches attending were down due to a variety of factors, including the country coming out of Coronavirus restrictions, the time of year and the relatively short notice given of the revised date, but there were still 104 buses and coaches in attendance, many of which ran on the free bus service around the showground and sixty-eight of which had not been to the previous ten events.

-Things were back to normal in 2022, with a total of 136 buses and coaches in attendance but weeks of rain in early 2023 left the showground waterlogged and the 2023 festival had to be cancelled as a result.
+Things were back to normal in 2022, with a total of 136 buses and coaches in attendance but several weeks of rain in early 2023 left the showground waterlogged and the 2023 festival had to be cancelled as a result.

 All welcome, old and new